-In response to planning for the Fall 2020 academic term in light of the COVID-19 pandemic, and to establish innovative cross-institutional collaboration with a focus on improving student learning, Carleton University and University of Ottawa are pleased to announce the Shared Online Projects Initiative (SOPI).
+In response to planning for the Fall 2021/Winter 2022 academic terms and to continue innovative cross-institutional collaboration with a focus on improving student learning, Carleton University and University of Ottawa are pleased to offer a new round of the Shared Online Projects Initiative (SOPI).

-The goal of the initiative is to encourage instructors across the institutions to join their efforts in developing online modules and/or courses that can be shared, adopted, adapted, and reused at one of the participating institutions.
+The goal of the initiative is to encourage instructors across the two institutions to join their efforts in developing collaboratively online modules and/or courses, as well as teaching activities suitable for bimodal/HyFlex delivery, which can be shared, adopted, adapted, and reused at one of the participating institutions.
 The initiative will increase institutional flexibility in online course and program delivery, allow instructors to engage in collaborative pedagogical innovations, and provide high quality learning experiences for students at the participating institutions.

-Courses would be developed in collaboration between the two universities and where possible would be offered in the Fall 2020 academic term.
-While grant recipients will retain intellectual property rights over any online modules/course developed, they will agree to release their projects with an open license, such as a Creative Commons license (CC BY or CC BY-NC), which allows the other university to freely retain, copy, modify, remix, and/or redistribute the content.
+While grant recipients will retain intellectual property rights over any online modules/course/ teaching activities developed, they will agree to release their projects with an open license, such as a Creative Common license (CC BY or CC BY-NC), which allows the other university to freely retain, copy, modify, remix, and/or redistribute the content.

-Full and part-time faculty members, instructors, adjunct term faculty, and contract instructors are eligible.
+Full and part-time faculty members, instructors, and contract instructors are eligible.

 We are seeking proposals from a variety of disciplines.

-The grant through this initiative provides funding of up to $8,000 per instructor for the development of online modules and/or course development.
+The grant through this initiative provides funding of up to $8,000 per instructor for the development of online modules, online courses, and teaching activities suitable for bimodal/HyFlex delivery.
+The grant excludes the purchase of technology hardware such as laptops or computers.
 If an instructor requires additional funding for technological supplies, please inquire within your home institution.

 In addition to a monetary award, grant recipients will receive support from instructional designers, educational technologists and librarians from the participating institutions during the design and development phase of their online projects.